-Staff will be contacting clients by phone a few days before their scheduled appointment to screen them for COVID-19 symptoms; clients will then be screened again by staff the day of their appointment when they arrive at the clinic using the same questionnaire.
-We are scheduling adequate time in-between appointments to allow for proper disinfecting of the treatment area following an in-person visit.
+Staff will be contacting clients by phone a few days before their scheduled appointment to screen them for COVID-19 symptoms; clients will then be screened again by staff the day of their appointment when they arrive at the clinic using a similar questionnaire.

 Do you service patrons who have been in a Workplace Injuries or Motor Vehicle Accident?